-By the end of 2020, the cumulative and collective achievements through partnered programmes of the Company (independently assured up to financial year 2019-20) include:
+By the end of 2020, the cumulative and collective achievements through partnered programmes of the Company (independently assured up to financial year

 Water Conservation: Water conservation estimate stood at 1.3 trillion litres cumulatively.

 Crop Yield: Additional agriculture production of over 1 million tonnes has been generated.